 Text: this field contains the transcription of the main part of the record.
 It can be viewed in either ‘normalised’ or ‘diplomatic’ format: the ‘Switch’ function above each entry enables users to flip between the two displays.
 See our editorial policies for a definition of these terms and an account of our sampling policy.
 For help in understanding archaic or specialist terms in the texts, see the glossary.

 Querent: the person asking the question.

 Patient: the person undergoing investigation.
 This is usually, but by no means always, the same person as the querent.
 It is important to bear in mind that ‘patient’ in this sense does not necessarily mean medical patient.
 If, for instance, a woman asks about her husband’s prospects of preferment, her husband is the ‘patient’.
 At times this can be counter-intuitive: when Forman asks the stars whether or not he should offer medical treatment to a given person, Forman himself is considered the ‘patient’ since the question is being asked in his own interests.
 This occasionally leads to the inclusion of non-human ‘patients’ when, for instance, a ship-owner asks about the wellbeing of one of his ships.
 In Forman’s entries, the first person mentioned in the case is normally the patient, whether or not this is the same person as the querent.
 Napier’s records are less consistently structured.

 A given case may feature more than one querent and/or patient.

 Third parties: any people mentioned in the record who are neither querents nor patients but are directly relevant to the case.
-For instance, if Mr A asks about his sick son B and whether Miss C has bewitched him, Mr A is querent, B is patient, and Miss C is a third party.
+For instance, if Mr A asks about his sick son B and whether Goodwife C has bewitched him, Mr A is querent, B is patient, and Goodwife C is a third party.

 Relation: any social, familial or professional relationships between people mentioned in the case.